spatulatom/e-store/README.md

 * HTML, CSS,
 * [![React][React.js]][React-url],
+* Redux
 * Node.js, Express.js, Mongoose,
 * MongoBD for a database,
 * Firebase for deploying the frontend,
 * Heroku for deploying the backend,
-* Amazon Web Services API for stroing photos,
+* Amazon Web Services API for storingg photos,
-* Google Maps Platform API for events locations,
-* SendGrid API for password change,
 * Multer middleware library for uploading photos,
 * bcrypt library for hashing passwords,
 * jsonwebtoken for creating login token,